 Secondly, if you have an outdoor pond with pet turtles, you’ll need to prepare it for the winter.
 Remove any dead leaves or debris from the pond that can release toxic gases as they decompose.
 Consider installing a pond heater or deicer that prevents the water from freezing over entirely, which can cause respiratory problems for the turtles.
 By following these guidelines, you can ensure that your pet turtles are safe and protected during the colder months.

-Recommended Reading: Is Turtle Halal?
+Recommended Reading: Turtle Creek Wildlife Area?

 The Role of Temperature Regulation in the Turtle Survival Strategy